Juan Ortiz has created 4 new TOS Retro Art Prints, which are available now.

 “The Conscience of the King” is bold and stark, and it’s also one of, if not the most photo-realistic prints you’ve done.
 First, why did you go that route?

 ORTIZ: I started with the mask.
-Since it’s gray, I thought the whole piece should be in black and white.
+Since it’s grey, I thought the whole piece should be in black and white.
 I think that’s why it has a photo look to it.
 The mask is such a strong image that I didn’t think it needed too much more.

 Second, how did you create this one?